Skip to navigation Skip to content

 The customer may be entitled to some of the following, if appropriate offer the customer:

-• Parental leave payments and family assistance or the Low Income Health Care Card if the customer has a certain temporary visas that qualify customers for some payments
+• Paid Parental Leave (PPL) and family assistance or the Low Income Health Care Card (LIC) if the customer has a certain temporary visa that qualify customers for some payments

-• Child Care Subsidy (CCS) if the customer has any dependent children
+• Child Care Subsidy (CCS) if the customer has dependent children

 • Assistance to look for work.
 To check a customer's entitlement, see Employment services for visa holders

-• Special Benefit (SpB) in a number of circumstances, including:
+• Special Benefit (SpB) in a number of circumstances, including if the customer

-• if the customer is in hardship and has suffered an unexpected and significant change in circumstances since being in Australia as the holder of a certain temporary visa that qualify customers for some payments, even though they may not be an Australian resident
+• is in hardship and has suffered an unexpected and significant change in circumstances since being in Australia as the holder of a certain temporary visa that qualify customers for some payments, even though they may not be an Australian resident

 Procedure ends here.